alexaandru/vali/README.md

 `validate:"required,,,,  uuid   , one_of:foo|bar|baz"` is fine, albeit unclean.

-Both separators (between checks and between a check and its arguments) are configurable, whereas the separator between arguments themselves (the pipe symbol in the `a|b|c` example above) are up the each individual check, the library doesn't care it will just pass all the arguments as a string to the `Checker` func.
+Both separators (between checks and between a check and its arguments) are configurable, whereas the separator between a check's arguments (the pipe symbol in the `a|b|c` example above) are up the each individual checker, the library doesn't care, it will just pass all the arguments as a string to the `Checker` func.

 ## Sample Usage